 This course is a continuation of Elementary Mathematical Analysis I, specifically intended for students continuing on to Calculus or studying Engineering Technology.
 Topics include right triangles and their applications, linear and angular velocity, graphing trigonometric functions, inverse trigonometric functions, Sum, Difference, Double-angle, and Half-angle formulas, the Law of Sines, the Law of Cosines, solving trigonometric equations, polar coordinates, polar equations, polar graphs, DeMoivre's Theorem, Vectors, and Conics.

 Prerequisites: ENG 097, if required, and MAT 143 or a satisfactory score on the College Level Mathematics Test.
+4 lecture hours per week 4 credit hours

 ▲ MAT 146 - Brief Calculus with Applications